tiavina-mika/password-checklist-input/README.md

   .max(64, "Should not exceed 64 characters")
   .superRefine((value: string, ctx: any) => {
     const { allChecksPassed } = validatePasswordChecklist(value);
-    // no need to trigger the error if the password rules are met if (allChecksPassed) return;
+    if (allChecksPassed) return;
     ctx.addIssue({
       code: "custom",